FlorinTP/vault_raft_localhost/README.md

 # Running the Vault HA Cluster with Raft integrated storage
 The following block actions are executed by the functions from the script:
- - validating the environment
+ - Validating the environment directory.
- - creating the transit Vault server
+ - Creating the transit Vault server as (vault-1).
- - start and unseal the first Vault Server used as transit for unsealing key
+ - Start and unseal the first Vault Server (vault-i) used as transit for store the unsealing transit key.
- - Create the unseal transit key
+ - Create the unseal transit key.
- - Create Vault configuration files, in a dynamic way, cluster nodes (n-1).
+ - Create the Vault configuration files, in a dynamic way, cluster nodes (n-1) (./vault/config/vault-1 ./vault/config/vault-2 ...).
-  - For example by specifying the variable a_vaultcnt=6. the number of Vault server is 6 and it is composed from one transit "in memory" Vault server and 5 Vault servers running in a HA Cluster with Raft as storage backed.
+ - For example, by specifying the variable a_vaultcnt=6, the number of Vault servers created is 6: one transit "in memory" Vault server and 5 Vault servers running in a HA Cluster with Raft as storage backed.
- - Recover the shared key from initialization from transit Vaul and create a temporary store of VAULT_TOKEN (only for testing purposes)
+ - Recover the shared key from initialization from transit Vault (vault-1) and create a temporary store of VAULT_TOKEN (only for testing purposes).
- - Enable a secret engine type KV in the path kv of version kv-v2
+ - Enable a secret engine type KV in the path kv of version kv-v2.
  - Store a secret into apikey with field webapp=testvalueinthefield.
+ - Stop every Vault server (vault-n, vault-(n-1),..., vault-2, vault-1).
+ - Clean-up the files and folders: ./vault/config ./vault/data ./vault/logs

 # How to create the Vault HA Cluster